briansteffens/briansteffens.github.io/_posts/2017-10-18-unicode-basics.md

 <img src="/blog/unicode-basics/0061.svg" />

-The gray bit is the UTF-8 metadata indicating that this code point is 1 byte long.
-The remaining 7 blue bits are the code point data: binary for 0x61.
+The gray bit is UTF-8 metadata indicating that this code point is 1 byte long.
+The remaining 7 blue bits are the code point data: binary for `0x61`.

 To decode this UTF-8 data, we can check the left-most bit.
 Since it's 0, we know that this code point occupies one byte.
 The remaining 7 bits make up the code point.

-Something important to note here is that the ASCII code for 'a' is also 0x61 in hex.
+Something important to note is the ASCII code for 'a' is also `0x61` in hex.
 In fact, the entire ASCII table from 0 to 127 is valid UTF-8.
-All unsigned 8-bit integers below 128 have the left-most bit set to 0, which matches the UTF-8 metadata for a single byte code point.
+All unsigned 8-bit integers below 128 have the left-most bit set to 0, which matches the UTF-8 metadata for a single-byte code point.
 This means that any non-extended ASCII string is also a valid UTF-8 string.

-Now let's encode a larger code point.
+Now let's encode a larger code point:

 | Rendering | Code point | Code point in decimal | Code point in binary |
 |-----------|------------|-----------------------|----------------------|
 | ⋈         | U+22c8     | 8904                  | 10001011001000       |

-The code point U+22c8 is `100010110001000` in binary, which is 14 bits.
+The code point U+22c8 is `100010110001000` in binary, which requires 14 bits to store.
 Based on the table above, this will require 3 bytes to encode.
-The 14 bits of U+22c8 will be broken up into 3 chunks and UTF-8 metadata will be placed on the left side of each chunk to form a UTF-8 code point:
+The 14 bits of U+22c8 will be broken up into 3 chunks and UTF-8 metadata will be placed on the left side of each chunk to form 3 bytes of UTF-8 data:

 <img src="/blog/unicode-basics/22c8.svg" />